 Their solution concept included creating a special dealer internet portal that would be used to distribute outgoing invoices.
 Outfitted with dedicated access rights, this portal gives every dealer the ability to access any invoice addressed to them, electronically and around the clock.

 In creating the portal, the company considered both technological and legal aspects.
 DAF told us that

 “Legal guidelines in the Netherlands require that electronic records are retained for ten years.
 If a business relationship between DAF Trucks and a dealer ends, we are legally required to provide all stored invoices in an electronic form."

 The next step was optimising the AP processes.
 All paper based invoices were digitally scanned and archived centrally.
 An electronic workflow was created for checking and approving invoices for payment.
 Across Europe, up to 700 DAF employees are involved in the invoice process.

-indexing.
 A document workflow then kicks in and guides the authorisation process.
-Custom software tools give the 25 employees working in DAF’s accounting department a number of reports, including those showing
+Custom software tools give the 25 employees working in DAF’s accounting department a number of reports, including those showing invoices pending authorisation.

 Over 1,000 employees now actively access the central document pool, whether they are working at headquarters in Eindhoven or using DocuWare's Web Client at any of the company‘s locations in and outside Europe.